Sure, Vegas has Usher and Dion and, eventually, Sting.

 2. Dolly Parton’s Stampede

-The four-course meal features a whole rotisserie chicken and smoked barbeque pork loin as well as corn on the cob, a potato and more.
+The four-course meal features a whole rotisserie chicken and smoked barbeque pork loin as well as corn on the cob, a potato, dessert and more.

 The Stampede benefits from Dollywood’s deep culinary bench and years of practice in getting things done right in a challenging hospitality setting.
 Tickets are $59.99 for adults and $29.99 for kids.